Italy's La Scala opens season to Ukrainian protests

 “We don’t have anything against the Russian people, Russian history, Russian culture,” Meloni said.
 “We have something against those who have made the political choice to invade a sovereign country.”

-Abdrazakov sang the title role, leading a mostly Russian cast along with La Scala’s chorus as he gives his sixth La Scala season premiere performance.
+Abdrazakov was heralded for his sixth La Scala season premiere performance, the first in his native language, leading a mostly Russian cast along with La Scala’s chorus.

-La Scala officials have said it was too late to substitute a production so long in the works and underlined that Musorgsky’s opera, based on a play by Russian playwright Alexander Pushkin, unmasks the devastating price paid by a Russian czar for absolute power.
+“I have sung here in Italian, in French, once in Italian, but in Russian, it is another thing entirely.
+And then, this opera, I adore it very much,” Abdrazakov said backstage.

-“In doing ‘Boris Godunov,’ we don’t do propaganda for Putin. … This is a great masterpiece in the history of art,” La Scala general manager Dominique Meyer said during a recent news conference.
-“We need to see the difference between the actual political situation and Russia.”
+Danish director Kasper Holten’s said he sought to emphasize the opera’s message about “the cynicism of power,” which he said remains relevant more than 150 years after it was written.
+In Holten’s staging, Godunov is haunted by the bloody presence of the child prince he killed to become czar, and then has to confront bloody depictions of his own cherished children, foreshadowing their own fate.

 “I don’t know why Italians tend to think Russian culture does not have anything to do with Russian government or the Russian people.
 It is all intertwined with the medieval mentality that created Putin,’’ said Valeriya Kalchenko, a native of the Ukrainian city of Kharkiv and long-time Milan resident who organized a protest.